goplus/hdq/README.md

 ## Summary about hdq

-hdq is a Go+ package for processing HTML document.
+hdq is a Go+ package for processing HTML documents.

 ## Tutorials